AnInsaneJimJam/aqua-orbital/README.md

 ## Research and attribution

 Orbital adapts the [Orbital research](https://www.paradigm.xyz/writing/orbital) by **Dan Robinson, Ciamac Moallemi, and Dave White**, published June 2, 2025.
-The [source record](docs/sources/orbital.json) and [implementation ledger](docs/PAPER_IMPLEMENTATION.md) distinguish paper statements, repository notation, numerical choices, and the Aqua ownership adaptation.
+The [source record](docs/sources/orbital.json) and [implementation ledger](docs/PAPER_IMPLEMENTATION.md) distinguish the paper's model, repository notation, numerical choices, and the Aqua ownership adaptation.

 The implementation uses [1inch Aqua](https://github.com/1inch/aqua) and a pinned [SwapVM](https://github.com/1inch/swap-vm) fork.
-The interface incorporates the supplied paper visualization and SVG identity; see [asset provenance](docs/ASSETS.md).
+See [asset provenance](docs/ASSETS.md) for the interface artwork and fonts.

 Powered by SwapVM — © Degensoft Ltd 2025.
 Vendored code and fonts retain their upstream licenses and notices.
 This project does not imply endorsement by Paradigm or the upstream projects.